 Why visual science communication?

 Science communication is more crucial than ever.
-Increasingly, grant funding includes a requirement to share research findings beyond academic circles—and for good reason.
+Increasingly, grant funding includes requirements regarding sharing research findings beyond academic circles—and for good reason.
 Your research has the potential to benefit society, but for that to happen, it needs to reach the public.
 Yet, communicating complex findings to a non-specialist audience can be challenging.
-Academics are trained to use technical language and publish in journals that are often locked behind paywalls, limiting access to those who could benefit most from the knowledge.
+Academics are trained to use scientific, unaccessible language and publish in journals that are often locked behind paywalls, limiting access to those who could benefit most from the knowledge.
 This is where good science communication comes in play.

 Research Visuals

-Conveying research in a simple, engaging way is no easy task.
+Communicating research in a simple way is not easy.
 Visual storytelling offers a powerful alternative.
-Research visuals can distill complex ideas into digestible, creative illustrations that speak to a wider audience.
+Research visuals can translate complex ideas into digestible, creative illustrations that speak to a wider audience.
 Therefore, they are an innovative way to highlight key findings, depict experimental setups, or showcase your unique research design - an accessible, memorable way to share your findings.

 Potential products: